-- Use speech-to-text tools that allow your child’s speech to be translated to text.
+- Use speech-to-text tools that allow speech to be translated to text.

-- Try a handwriting program such as Handwriting Without Tears.
+- Try a handwriting program, like Handwriting Without Tears.

 - Work on correct letter formation using techniques that don’t require writing, like finger writing in the air or in shaving cream.

-- Read aloud so your child hears stories above his reading level.
+- Read aloud so kids hear stories above their reading level.

-- Help your child use spellcheck programs designed for people with dyslexia.
+- Help use spellcheck programs designed for people with dyslexia.